-In this example, you create a chart that dynamically displays your top-five reps for each country.
+Use windowing to create a chart that dynamically displays your top-five reps for each country.
 The chart updates continuously as opportunities are won.
 The example uses windowing to calculate:

 - Percentage contribution that each rep made to the total amount, partitioned by country - Ranking of the rep's contribution, partitioned by country